codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 In the second statement, the assignment operator `=` will take something on the right to put into the new box on the left.
-But, that `something` is an expression and your computer firstly needs to perform a calculation to get the result: The variable named `box` is called to take out the string `'A cat'`; A concatenation is processed and the result is a new string `'A cat and another cat'`.
+But, that `something` is an expression and your computer firstly needs to perform a calculation to get the result: The variable `box` is called to take out the string `'A cat'`; A concatenation is processed and the result is a new string `'A cat and another cat'`.

 You can also put the result back into the old box instead of a new box.
-But, I prefer creating a new one since variable name is very useful to describe the state of the stored content after each manipulation and gives your code more clarity.
+But, I prefer creating a new one since variable name is very useful to describe the state of the stored content after each manipulation and it gives your code more clarity.

 By naming variables, we're freely to use other beautiful names for those boxes but there're also some rules that we should take notes:

-- A variable name can contains letters, digits, underscore `_`, and dollar sign `$`.
+- A variable name can contain letters, digits, underscore `_`, and dollar sign `$`.
 - It must not begin with a number.
 - Variable name is case sensitive. `box` and `Box` are two different variables.
 - It cannot be any of reserved keywords.
 See list here: